amandachong/Practice/README.md

-General practice questions.
+General practice questions for interviews.

+datastructure:
-datastructure:  Contains data structures to be used in other questions.
+Contains data structures to be used in other questions.

+algorithms:
-algorithms:     Contains general algorithm questions found on various sites and books.
+Contains general algorithm questions found on various sites and books.

+interviews:
-interviews:     Contains questions I have received on various interviews.
+Contains questions I have received on various interviews.

+companies:
-companies:      Contains company specific interview questions from the web.
+Contains company specific interview questions from the web.